-The cold washing process is a technique that you need to learn and understand, especially if you wash your own fabric items.
+The cold washing process is a technique that you need to learn, especially if you wash your own fabric items.
 Some of you might think that it’s as easy as throwing your clothes, sheets, pillowcases, and more in the washer or wash them with your hands.
-There are many things to consider to ensure you clean them well without ruining them.
+However, there are many things to consider to ensure your items become clean when using a cold wash.

-With that said, cold water is considered the default and safest setting for items you’re unsure of their specific temperature requirement.
-That is unless a particular situation calls for warm or hot water.
+Cold washing water is considered the default and safest setting for items you’re unsure of their specific temperature requirement.

-Let’s learn more about laundering clothes using cold washing by differentiating tap-water and cold-cycle cold and knowing when and when not to use cold water.
+Let’s learn more about laundering clothes using cold washing by differentiating cold tap water and a cold cycle.

-On the contrary, your washer’s cold water has an adjusted temperature based on the level you set your washer to.
-That means the washer automatically adds warm water if the water introduced is lower or hotter than how you want it to be.
-Thus, you’ll find that most manufacturers use the term cool instead of cold.
+- Cold water cycle in your washer has an adjusted temperature based on the level you set your washer to.
+That means the washer automatically adds water if the water introduced is lower or hotter than how you want it to be.
+Thus, you’ll find that most manufacturers use the term cool water instead of cold.

 Most washers will have a cold temperature setting ranging from 60 to 80 degrees Fahrenheit or 15 to 26.7 degrees Celsius.
 Anything below the minimum won’t clean your fabric items properly, while anything higher might destroy materials sensitive to warm or hot water.